How do Heart Attacks Happen?

 We have to keep in mind that there are no guarantees in life.
 Yes you could eat a Big Mac every day, smoke like a chimney and live to be 100.
 You could also hold onto a metal flag pole in a thunder storm and not get hit by lightening but how many times would you like to try that?
 Would you prefer to play a slot machine that gives you a 1 in 10 chance of winning or one that gives you a 4 in 10 chance?
 Staying healthy is not about guarantees, its about stacking the odds in your favor.
 We can't control our genes but virtually everything else IS under our control.

-There are pages on this website that address most of the cardiac risk factors including diabetes, cholesterol, hypertension, smoking, and weight.
+There are pages on this website that address most of the cardiac risk factors including diabetes, cholesterol, hypertension, and smoking.
 If you want help with any of these problems take a look at the information on these links.

 As always if you have further questions please consult your physician.